buildingenvironments

 Infrastructure Materials Engineering

 The Infrastructure Materials Engineering specialty at UT Austin is particularly strong in the areas of concrete and asphalt materials, with emphasis on both mechanistic property development and field performance.
 We innovate and advance the state-of-the-art of traditional infrastructure materials and also research the creation of new, sustainable materials.
-We examine materials on multiples scales, ranging from chemical and microstructural examinations to full-scale field testing.
+We examine materials on multiple scales, ranging from chemical and microstructural examinations to full-scale field testing.

 Learn more

-Mechanics, Uncertainty, and Simulation in Engineering
+Mechanics, Uncertainty and Simulation in Engineering

 Learn more